Resources

 As you navigate your graduate program at UBC, you are encouraged to visit grad.ubc.ca/current-students for resources and guidance for thesis submission, doctoral examinations, deadlines, and graduation.
 This site also includes the Handbook of Graduate Supervision (including an expectations document), Student Responsibilities, Managing your Program, and the Graduate Game Plan — a step-by-step guide to your degree.

 Academic integrity is a commitment to upholding the values of respect, integrity, and accountability in coursework.
-Learning with integrity means submitting work that is one’s own and following criteria provided by instructors.
+Learning with integrity means submitting work that is one’s own, acknowledging the work of others, and following criteria provided by instructors.
 It is an essential part of being a member of the university community since learning with integrity ensures that graduates are properly credentialled.

 The university’s academic misconduct regulation in the Academic Calendar describes the responsibilities and standards expected of all UBC persons.